-Our topic for this whole term will be the Romans and we will be discovering whether or not they truly as 'RUTHLESS' as everyone is led to believe...
+Our topic for this whole term will be the British Empire and we will be discovering whether or it was truly as 'Barmy' everyone is led to believe...

-As Historians, we will be using different sources of evidence to answer key questions about the Romans.
+As Historians, we will be using different sources of evidence to answer key questions about the British Empire and Grenada.
 We will be learning about aspects of daily life in Roman times, focusing specifically on the lives of the rich and that of the poor, exploring the invasion of Britain by the Romans, looking at the story of Boudicca, Roman Gods and exploring the story of Pompeii and its connection with Mount Vesuvius.

-As Geographers, we will be working on our map reading skills and basing on Italy and knowing the countries in Europe.
-We will be investigating the human and physical geography of Italy, along with volcanoes.
-Our focus volcano will be Mount Vesuvius, looking into its key features and it impact on Pompeii
+As Geographers, we will be working on our map reading skills and basing on Grenada and knowing the countries in Europe.
+We will be investigating the human and physical geography of Grenada, along with trade routes and physical geography.
+The will be a few sessions on climate, focussing on tropical

-For our narrative writing, we will be writing stories with a historical setting, based on the Roman text of Romulus and Remus.
+For our narrative writing, we will be writing stories with based on other cultures and linked to our Geography topic of Grenada.

-We will be looking at various geometric shapes and their properties, as well as finding out about statistics and data collection.
+We will be looking at various geometric shapes and how to classify them, as well as finding out about statistics and data collection.

-Throughout the term, we will continue to practice arithmetic and problem solving skills and to improve our recall of our multiplication tables.
+Throughout the term, we will continue to practice arithmetic and problem solving skills.

-This term in R.E, we will be learning about pilgrimages - researching the different world religions and exploring their views on pilgrimage.
-Linking in with a comparison to Catholics in Italy.
-We will also be exploring the Vatican and its importance in Catholicism.
+This term in R.E, we will be learning about parables- researching the different world religions and exploring their views on Parables and religious stories.
+Linking in with a comparison to the Caribbean way of life.

 In computing this term, we will research information linked to our topic and English work.
 This will help us in writing a factual information page and newspaper report.